mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 	<figcaption></figcaption>
 </figure>

-This was initially met with relief, as it felt very clear, and seemed like it was less of a &rsquo;chore&rsquo; to complete.
+This was initially met with relief, as it felt very clear, and seemed like it was less of a chore to complete.
 However, opting for something so paired back had it&rsquo;s downsides.

 All jobs entered in to the system like this would lack any way to sift or classify them beyond a date and time, and so rather than roll all of the five questions in to one text input box, they were split out in to seperate inputs.
 By doing this, we had kept the framing of each question intact, but created an extra bit of granularity allowing for cleaner workflows down the line.